storesafe/cordova-sqlite-storage/README.md

 ### Other differences with WebKit Web SQL implementations

-- FTS3, FTS4, and R-Tree are not consistently supported by (WebKit) Web SQL on Android/iOS.
+- _FTS3, FTS4, and R-Tree are not consistently supported by (WebKit) Web SQL on Android/iOS or desktop browser._
 - In case of ignored INSERT OR IGNORE statement WebKit Web SQL (Android/iOS) reports insertId with an old INSERT row id value while the plugin reports insertId: undefined.
 - In case of a SQL error handler that does not recover the transaction, WebKit Web SQL (Android/iOS) would incorrectly report error code 0 while the plugin would report the same error code as in the SQL error handler.
 (In case of an error with no SQL error handler then Android/iOS WebKit Web SQL would report the same error code that would have been reported in the SQL error hander.)
 - In case a transaction function throws an exception, the message and code if present are reported by the plugin but *not* by (WebKit) Web SQL.